 Russia

-By admin, 26 August, 2024
+By Ian Stewart, 26 August, 2024

 Lagging domestic microelectronics production has forced Russia to continue to rely on foreign-sourced electronics for its weapon systems.
 This article examines where Russia imports these electronics from and how this has shifted since the February 2022 invasion of Ukraine.
 Hong Kong and China have become the main suppliers post-invasion, though the electronics are still predominantly Western-branded electronics.
 Sources differ over the scale of Russian imports.
 Several indicators point to the increasing cost and complexity of Russian procurement, demonstrating the effectiveness of sanctions and export controls.